 During your personal care assessment, also known as your Comprehensive Assessment Reporting & Evaluation (CARE) assessment, a social services worker comes to your home and talks with you at length.
+This interview allows You will receive a letter letting you know if you have been approved for Apple Health LTSS coverage.

-This interview allows the social services worker to understand and evaluate what is currently happening in your day-today life and what kind of help you need.
+the social services worker to understand and evaluate what is currently happening in your day-to-day life and what kind of help you need.
 You will be asked about what help you received to complete activities of daily living such as eating, dressing, bathing, ambulating and toileting.

 This CARE assessment is used to determine if the level of care services you need makes you functionally eligible to receive Apple Health LTSS.
 If you are eligible to receive Apple Health LTSS, the social services worker will review your options for care services with you, will help you develop an individualized care plan and coordinate setting up your services.
 See page 11 for a review of some of the service options that may be available to you.
 It is helpful to read this section before you meet with a social services worker.